A Gross--Kohnen--Zagier Type Theorem for Higher-Codimensional Heegner Cycles: Differential Operators on Theta Functions

-In the case $p=1$, Equation \eqref{Deltalambdatau} suffices to prove Proposition 4.5 of \cite{[Bru]}, since in this case the action of $SO_{b_{+},b_{-}}^{+}$ in the $\lambda$ variable coincides with its action on the $v$ variable.
-Thus the actions of the Laplacians coming from these two actions of $SO_{b_{+},b_{-}}^{+}$ coincide, hence one only needs to find the form of $\Delta_{SO_{b_{+},b_{-}}^{+}}$ in the variable of the Grassmannian $G(V)$.
-Here we consider the case of a non-trivial polynomial, in which there is no evident connection between these two actions (and Laplacians), since $p$ depends on $v$ by the homogeneity condition and this dependence affects strongly the form which $\Delta_{SO_{b_{+},b_{-}}^{+},v}$ attains.
+In the case $p=1$, Proposition \ref{Deltalambdatau} suffices to prove Proposition 4.5 of \cite{[Bru]}.
+Indeed, in this case the action of $SO_{b_{+},b_{-}}^{+}$ in the $\lambda$ variable coincides with its action on the $v$ variable.
+Thus the actions of the Laplacians coming from these two operations of $SO_{b_{+},b_{-}}^{+}$ coincide, so that one only needs to find the form of $\Delta_{SO_{b_{+},b_{-}}^{+}}$ in the variable of the Grassmannian $G(V)$.
+Here we consider the case of a non-trivial polynomial.
+There is thus no evident connection between these two actions (and Laplacians).
+Indeed, $p$ depends on $v$ by the homogeneity condition, and this dependence affects strongly the form which $\Delta_{SO_{b_{+},b_{-}}^{+},v}$ attains.
 However, we now present a particular case in which the actions can be related.